Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 - The Kidoz SDK now provide sdk initialization callbacks, providing information on whether the SDK initialized succesfully or, if failed, for what reason.
 - Kidoz SDK and the sample App are compatible with Android 4.2 (API level 17) and above, you can set your minSdkVersion to 17 if you experience an error using KidozSDK

+- Due to new regulation by Google Play Design for Family policy , all references to YouTube were removed from the SDK .